Visyond/website-hugo/site/content/solutions/financial-modeling-software.md

   Reduce the risk of errors, automate scenarios and analytics, and present interactive dashboards in a single financial modeling platform.
 topVideoThumbnail:
 topVideo:

+productTourBlocks:
+  - block:
+    - learnMore:
+      descr: >-
+        Use the familiar syntax of Excel — including dynamic arrays and XLOOKUPs — and quickly analyze the model, its scenarios, and create interactive visualizations for your team.
+      video: '/video/Create, Compare and Analyze Scenarios On-the-fly - Visyond.mp4'
+      videoPoster: '/video/grid_thumbnail.jpg'
+      title: 'Keep the flexibility of a spreadsheet'

+    - learnMore:
+      descr: >-
+        Scenarios, analyses, and dashboards are connected to the central spreadsheet and stored in one place — easy to track, manage access to and share with others.
+      video: /video/Track What Is Happening in Your Projects - Visyond.mp4
+      videoPoster: /video/grid_thumbnail.jpg
+      title: Establish a single source of truth

+    - learnMore:
+      descr: >-
+        Track changes, improve your model’s reliability by separating logic from data and prevent people from corrupting it.
+When cells are edited, a new data layer is created for each editor, and old values are preserved.
+      video: /video/Decide Who Sees and Interacts with Specific Worksheets and Dashboards - Visyond.mp4
+      videoPoster: /video/grid_face_thumbnail.jpg
+      title: Improve accountability

+    - learnMore:
+      descr: >-
+        Focus on what’s important, reduce information overload, and share only specific parts of the model with people.
+For example, predictive dashboards for decision-makers or data entry worksheets for contributors.
+      video: /video/Share Insights with Spreadsheet-driven Dashboards - Visyond.mp4
+      videoPoster: /video/grid_face_thumbnail.jpg
+      title: Show people only what matters to them

+    blockTitle: Be in control
+    blockDesc: >-
+      Boost your team’s capabilities to get insights from and contribute information to the central spreadsheet in a secure and organized way that you control.

 featuresHeader: Be Productive, Insightful and in Control
 infoBlockFirst: